What is Considered a Low GPA for Medical School? (+ Tips)

 Enroll in a Post-Bacc or SMP

 If your GPA is too low for repair during undergrad, post-baccalaureate programs or Special Master’s Programs (SMPs) are your second chance.
 These aren’t filler classes.
 They’re full academic resets that allow you to prove you can handle med school-level coursework.
 You want to aim for a 3.7+ GPA in these programs.
-That upward trend becomes your redemption arc, and Adcoms will notice.
+That upward trend becomes your redemption arc, and AdComs will notice.

 Earn a High MCAT Score